 \subsection{Magnetic excitations in the OSSF model: RPA analysis}

 Within the OSSF model, the situation is substantially simplified as compared with the five-orbital RPA approach due to the orbital-selectivity of the spin-fluctuations.
-By assuming the spin-operator to be intraorbital, the spin-susceptibility of Eq.~\ref{SFMulti1} can be reduced to a two-orbital indices matrix
+By assuming the spin-operator to be intraorbital the spin-susceptibility of Eq.~\ref{SFMulti1} reduces to a two-orbital indices matrix